© Sabine Muir

 He urged her to get in touch the moment there was another call.
 She didn’t have to wait too long.
 The third call came that same evening.

 At first there was nothing, then an intake of breath.
-"Hello?" she said tentatively.
+"Hello?" she breathed.
 "Who is this?”